This hearty one pot potato soup recipe has a secret ingredient that gives it amazing taste! Part of the Sunday Supper series at On Sutton Place.

 - 1 leek finely chopped

-- 3 large potatoes or 6 regular size red potatoes peeled and chopped in 1/2 in. cubes
+- 3 large potatoes or 6 regular size red or gold potatoes (washed and chopped into small pieces)

 - 1 cup half and half

 - 1 tablespoon fresh chopped thyme

 - Prepare the potatoes, leek, onion, and celery.

 - In a large soup pot on medium high heat, melt 5 tablespoons butter.
 Add onion, celery and leek.
 Saute for 5 minutes.

 - Add flour and stir until well combined, about 5 minutes.